Generic Name: metronidazole (MET-roe-NYE-da-zole)

 Important safety information:

-- Metronidazole gel is for use on the skin only.
-Do not get it in your eyes or on the inside of your nose or mouth.
-If you get it in any of these areas, rinse right away with cool water.
+- Metronidazole gel is for vaginal use only.
+Do not get it in your eyes, nose, or mouth.
+If you get it in your eyes, rinse right away with a generous amount of cool water.

 - Check with your doctor before drinking alcohol while you use metronidazole gel.